beavuck/time/README.md

 Get the current time in ISO format, in UTC timezone.

-This lightweight service needs no persistence layer, is capable of handling multiple concurrent requests, and is protected by a simple CORS config for security and performance reasons.
+This lightweight service focuses on one job.

+It needs no persistence layer, is capable of handling multiple concurrent requests, and is protected by a simple CORS config for security and performance reasons.

-Made available as a Docker image, for easy deployment and scaling.
+Dockerized for easy deployment and scaling.

+---

+## 🔍 Where

+The code lives on [GitLab](https://gitlab.com/beavuck-services/time), and the Docker image is hosted on [Docker Hub](https://hub.docker.com/r/beavuck/time) (use the `beavuck/time:latest` tag to always get the latest version with dependency updates for security).

 ---